 Does the client fully understand how change management will work on the project?

-We have to manage the scope of the project in order to stay on budget, and the customer needs to know how we are going to do that.
+We have to manage the scope of the project to stay on budget, and the customer needs to know how we are going to do that.
 What change process will we use?
-What will change orders look like, and when will we need to create change orders?
+What will change orders look like, and when will we need to create them?
 How will they be prepared, signed off, and invoiced?

 Is the client fully engaged?

-Is the client on board and available when their input is needed on the project?
-The client may be focusing on other tasks, but the project team will need the client available for weekly meetings, ongoing communications, decision making, change orders, etc. That necessary level of involvement needs to be made clear at the beginning of the project.
-A project that can not properly communicate with key customers is bound to fail.
+Is the client available when their input is needed on the project?
+The client may be focusing on other tasks, but the project team will need them for weekly meetings, ongoing communications, decision making, and change orders.
+A project that cannot properly communicate with key customers is bound to fail.

 Have all training needs been met or planned for?

-Sometimes the customer needs trained on a new system or even trained at the beginning of the project to help with defining the requirements.
-I have had customers that didn’t properly understand our delivery solution, and that caused progress to stagnate during requirement definition sessions.
-We have even had to halt projects and arrange a week of training for them before moving forward.
-Once they were trained to fully understand our configurable solution, they could participate in requirements, and we could safely move forward.
+Sometimes the customer needs training on a new system or even at the beginning of the project to help define requirements.
+I’ve had customers who didn’t properly understand our delivery solution, which caused progress to stagnate during requirement sessions.
+We even had to halt projects to arrange a week of training before moving forward.

-From the beginning of the project, so at kickoff time, it is very important to establish how communication will happen on the project.
-I like to actually produce a formal or informal communication plan that lists key project stakeholders, their contact info, defines when regular meetings will happen, and how they will be structured.
-I’ve produced dozens of these throughout my PM career – on government projects when they were a paid deliverable at kickoff time and on private sector projects when they usually aren’t paid but just a nice organizational add-on.
-It helps answer questions upfront and instills customer confidence in the delivery team’s ability to communicate and deliver on the project.
+From the beginning of the project, it is important to establish how communication will happen.
+I like to create a communication plan that lists key stakeholders, contact info, and details about when regular meetings will happen and how they will be structured.
+This helps answer questions upfront and instills customer confidence in the delivery team’s communication abilities.

 Do we have detailed requirements in place?

-Is our senior management up to speed and prepared to assist if needed?
+Is senior management prepared to assist if needed?

-It’s important to have some higher-ups in your organization on board with the project and ready to assist with funding, needed resources, knocking down roadblocks, making key decisions, etc. If senior management isn’t standing behind your project, then it could be headed toward failure before it even starts.
+It’s important to have higher-ups on board with the project, ready to assist with funding, resources, and decision-making.
+If senior management isn’t behind your project, it could fail before it even starts.

 Is the budget on both sides fully in place?